Abigail Fillmore: First Lady of the United States

-President Zachary Taylor died in July 1850, causing Millard to become President of the United States and Abigail to become his First Lady.
+President Zachary Taylor died on July 9, 1850, causing Millard to become president and Abigail to become his first lady.
 Abigail was on vacation in New Jersey with her children when President Taylor died.
-When she discovered that she was to be the first lady, she suffered from self-doubt, believing that she would not serve sufficiently.
-She had become comfortable in domestic life, and she was apprehensive about the expectations that had been placed suddenly upon her.
+Discovering that she was to be the first lady gave her self-doubt, believing that she would not serve sufficiently.
+Fillmore had become comfortable in domestic life, and was apprehensive about the expectations that had been placed suddenly upon her.
 She arrived at the White House the following October.
 Her sister's death in February 1851 caused her considerable grief.

-Within the White House, Fillmore was an active first lady that hosted many social events.
-Though she was an active conversationalist, she did not enjoy the social aspects of the role; she found that most guests had little interest in her intellectual pursuits, and she considered them to be "cave dwellers".
+Within the White House, Fillmore was an active first lady who hosted many social events.
+She was an active conversationalist, though did not enjoy the social aspects of the role.
+Fillmore considered most guests to be "cave dwellers" and found they had little interest in her intellectual pursuits.
 She would often go on coach rides with her husband around Washington and the surrounding countryside.
-She also took advantage of the cultural elements of Washington while she was first lady, regularly attending art exhibitions and concerts, breaking precedent by traveling without her husband.
+Fillmore also took advantage of the cultural elements of Washington while serving as first lady, regularly attending art exhibitions and concerts, breaking precedent by traveling without her husband.
 In the summers, she would return to New York to visit friends and family.

 The Fillmores had come from poverty, and as such they had little interest in elaborate decoration or refurnishing.
 Unlike many first ladies, Abigail did not extensively redecorate the White House upon entering.
-Instead, she designed the White House interior in the mind of a middle-class home.
+Instead, she designed the White House interior in the style of a middle-class home.
 She did, however, emphasize the use of mahogany and fine carpets.
 She also oversaw the expansion of the White House heating system and had a kitchen stove installed to replace the practice of cooking by fireplace.